ramsunil321/Simple-calculator/README.md

-# Simple-calculator
+# express-calculator
-It is a simple calculator and performs all arithmetic operations in server side
+It is a simple calculator done with express and it performs all operations

-BMI calculator provides your bmi value this happens in server side only.